Teixeirinha: Biography

 In 1959, he was invited to São Paulo to record his first album, a 78Rpm with the songs: “Xote Soledade” and “Briga no Batizado”.
 According to the testimony of Dr. Biaggio Baccarin, the artistic director of the time and also a lawyer for the Chantecler Recording Company, the beginning of Teixeirinha's success is unforgettable.
 In the same year, Teixeirinha recorded the song "Coração de Luto", a song he tells about the death of his mother, the song was recorded at a 78Rpm, in 1960 the album of the song "Coração de Luto" sold exactly 1 million copies, an unprecedented event in the history of music, so far, no artist in the world had sold 1 million copies of a 78Rpm record, Coração de Luto was the first song in history to sell 1 million copies, the records were sold so quickly that it resembles Beatlemania, only without the tumult of screaming fans.

-The song “Coração de Luto” which currently has sold more than 25 million copies, is the only one in the world, best selling, surpassing singers such as Michael Jackson, Julio Iglesias, contemporary singers of great sales of records, but not a single song, such as the case of “Coração de Luto”, which continues in the quotation of one of the most played songs.
+The song “Coração de Luto” which currently has sold more than 25 million copies, surpassing singers such as Michael Jackson, Julio Iglesias, contemporary singers of great sales of records.
+“Coração de Luto”, Continues in the quotation of one of the most played songs by Teixeirinha.

 With the unexpected success, Teixeirinha returned to Passo Fundo and sold his Tiro ao Alvo stand, and moved to Porto Alegre.
 He was called again by Chantecler, this time to live in the capital of São Paulo and continue the dissemination of the success of “Coração de Luto”, however, he refused to live in São Paulo, returning to the capital of Rio Grande do Sul.

 Teixeirinha began traveling all over Brazil and became known as the “Gaúcho Coração do Rio Grande”, but soon began to be called “O Rei do Disco”, as his first albums sold 1 million copies.
 In 1963, he won the “Chico Viola” trophy, awarded by TV Record of São Paulo "Astros do Disco", a gala program on Brazilian television, which aimed to reward the best of each year's album, Teixeirinha won for being the best-selling singer for two consecutive years, in 1962/1963.
 Internationally he won the “Elefante de Ouro” trophy with the highest record sales in Portugal.